 Delivering expert care you can trust

 Our team of clinical professionals provides individualized care plans to help patients regain mobility and return to active and independent lives.
-This multidisciplinary division offers surgical and nonsurgical treatment options, including innovative clinical trials conducted at the Feinstein Institute for Medical Research, the research arm of Northwell Health.
+This multidisciplinary division offers surgical and nonsurgical treatment options, including innovative clinical trials conducted at the Feinstein Institutes for Medical Research, the research arm of Northwell Health.

 The Division of Spine Surgery offers patients an individualized comprehensive evaluation and treatment plan, prepared by our expertly trained clinicians.

 Our team prepares a treatment plan based on:

 - Your age, overall health and medical history

 - Your tolerance for specific medications, procedures and therapies

 - Expectations for the course of the condition